Facelift in Jackson, MS

 A liquid facelift is the injection of a large volume of filler at multiple locations over the face to achieve a degree of improvement and give the appearance of a facelift.
 It can be effective for the right patient.
 It is rather expensive ($2000- $5000) since multiple syringes of filler are required (4-10) and only lasts for a year or less.
 It does not actually tighten or lift skin, but by the expansion of the upper face it gives the appearance of lifting.

 There are no truly effective non-surgical procedures that offer the same improvement as a facelift.
 Thread-lifting is undergoing a resurgence, but has quite a few issues still.
 Skin- tightening devices are not as effective and not predictable.
 Laser liposuction can help tighten loose neck skin and fat, but is not effective for jowl improvement and does not give the degree of improvement seen with facelifting.
+Injectable procedures like BOTOX® and dermal fillers are non-surgical anti-aging treatments that are suitable for certain patients but are also not a replacement for a facelift.

 A stem cell facelift is the injection of purported stem cells into the face to attempt to rejuvenate the facial tissues.
 This assumes that stem cells are actually being harvested (typically via liposuction of fat), isolated by some process, and injected in a way that the cells remain alive, all of which are large assumptions.
-These is no doubt that fat contains stem cells, but the ability to selectively remove them from the fat and then inject them while they remain alive is the, as yet, unproven question.
+There is no doubt that fat contains stem cells, but the ability to selectively remove them from the fat and then inject them while they remain alive is the, as yet, unproven question.
 This is a procedure that has a lot of hype attached to it and one should proceed with caution, in our opinion, whenever this happens in medicine.

 A SMAS facelift is a very common technique that tightens and lifts the “Superficial Muscular Aponeurotic System” or “SMAS” of the face.
 This is the layer of tissue and muscle under the skin of the cheek and upper neck that is lifted and suspended in order to reverse the effects of gravity on the facial and neck skin and tissues.
 It typically is seen as a safe and effective technique that can be carried out under local anesthesia and mild sedation in an office setting.
 Your surgeon can best inform you as to whether or not you are a good candidate for this type of facelift.